jfkelley/argyle/README.md

 def required[A : Reader](keys: String*): Arg[A]
 ```

 Note that the type requires an implicit typeclass `com.joefkelley.argyle.Reader[A]`.
-There are built-in values for all primitive types, Strings, Lists (comma-separated), and Eithers.
+There are built-in values for all primitive types, Files, ISO-8601 Dates and Times, Lists (comma-separated), and Eithers.
 If you wish to use some different parsing logic, the Reader trait has a very simple interface that you can implement.

 ```scala
 val personArg = (nameArg and ageArg).to[Person]